Achilles Tendon Injuries

 - A test of your ankle's range of motion (ability to move like it should)

 - Imaging tests, such as X-ray or magnetic resonance imaging (MRI).
-An X-ray shows bones and can show if the tendon has become calcified or hardened.
+An X-ray shows bones and can show if the tendon has become calcified or hardened, and can show bone spurs.
 Your doctor will use MRI most often to see how severe the tendon damage is and what treatment is best for you.

 How are Achilles tendon injuries treated?